 But don’t assume that facial expressions always tell you how the person is feeling.
 A 2017 analysis of around 50 studies showed that people’s faces rarely reflected their actual feelings.

 In a nutshell, do watch people’s faces, but don’t assume you’ve got them all figured out.
-As another researcher explains, “You have to have some kind of knowledge of the person’s role with respect to you, and also your history together, before knowing what that face means.”
+As another researcher explains in the same BBC piece, “You have to have some kind of knowledge of the person’s role with respect to you, and also your history together, before knowing what that face means.”

 8) Listen for emotions in the voice

-- Quick breathing, clipped words, and many pauses could mean the person is anxious or upset
+For example: Quick breathing, clipped words, and many pauses could mean the person is anxious or upset.
+Slow, monotone speaking could show they are exhausted or sick.
+Quick, louder speech could mean they are excited.

 So if you really need to know how a person feels about something, arrange a phone call rather than an in-person meeting.